workfloworchestrator/example-orchestrator/README.md

     return object.id
 ```

-The ID of the object that is created in Netbox is returned so that it
+The ID of the object that is created in NetBox is returned so that it
 can be registered in the subscription for later reference, e.q. when the
 object needs to be modified or deleted.